 My studies in the field began 20 years ago with a bachelors’ degree in psychology and have continued since then with the

-studying into introspective approaches such as Buddhism, Zen and the yoga tradition in particular.
+studying into introspective approaches such as Buddhism, Zen and the Yoga tradition in particular.

 What led me to this field in the first place, and it is where the core of my understanding lies, began much earlier, with the conviction that accompanies me to this very day, and is that the purity of the heart is where the core of human existence is.
-It is where love is reflected unconditionally, love as a state of being, inwardly and outwardly.
+It is where love is reflected unconditionally.
+Love as a state of being.
+Inwardly and outwardly.
 This notion took me to travel, further studies and wondering, as I was looking for where are those who are truly knowledgeable in the Art of love.

-Traditions of self-observation reflect this value in the highest way, by indicating the ability to be as void as possible from false ideas about reality, and by declaring a fully aware and balanced state of consciousness,
+Traditions of self-observation reflect this value in the highest way.
+By indicating the ability to be as void as possible from false ideas about reality and by declaring a fully aware and balanced state of consciousness,

-independent of all circumstances.
+independent of all circumstances,

-A pure state in which love is expressed naturally and unconditionally.
+they pointed at a pure state in which love is expressed naturally and unconditionally.